aaronbloomfield/ccc/hws/arbitrage/index.md

 We provide a few other things in arbitrage_config.py: the ABI for IDEX and ITokenCC for you to use.
 We also provide a function called `getTXNResult()` that will attempt to figure out what happened on a transaction function call (the return value or revert reason).
 You can see these in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

-#### Prices

-For now, you can assume that the price is $100 per ether and $10 for a TC.
-But these prices are set in the `arbitrage_config.py` file, above, and should be read from there.

 #### Output

 Your program will analyze the various values at the different DEXes, and make a change (or not).
 Your output must be in the exact format shown below.
 If no profitable trades are possible, then you should output `No profitable arbitrage trades available`.
-If an trade is made, then the output should be of the form:
+If an trade is made, then the output should be of the exact form:

 ```
 Exchanged -123.0000 ETH for 2.3400 TC; fees: 1.23 USD; prices: ETH 12.30 USD, TC: 1.23 USD; holdings: 34.30 USD